Skip to main content

 Partner

 Paul helps entrepreneurs and their investors get companies formed, funded and sold, including initial formation of corporations and LLCs, negotiation of seed, early and mid-stage equity financings and buy and sell-side mergers and acquisitions.
 He is also adept at venture capital investments, public and private securities offering and compliance and general business counseling.
 Paul has also counseled some of San Diego’s most successful companies in Securities and Exchange Commission compliance and general corporate governance.
+He is the co-leader of Procopio’s Mergers & Acquisitions practice and leads its Emerging Company and Venture Capital practice.

 Paul helps entrepreneurs and their investors get companies formed, funded and sold, including initial formation of corporations and LLCs, negotiation of seed, early and mid-stage equity financings and buy and sell-side mergers and acquisitions.
 He is also adept at venture capital investments, public and private securities offering and compliance and general business counseling.
 Paul has also counseled some of San Diego’s most successful companies in Securities and Exchange Commission compliance and general corporate governance.
+He is the co-leader of Procopio’s Mergers & Acquisitions practice and leads its Emerging Company and Venture Capital practice.

 Stay up-to-date with the Procopio newsletter.